bolt/docs/docs/templating/template-selection.md

 or even on a per-record basis.
 The rules for selecting a template are as follows.

-### Selection of a template for an single record page:
+**Selection of a template for a single record page:**

 - If a single page like `/page/foo-bar` is requested, and the ContentType has a `templateselect` field, and a template is selected for this record, that template will be used.
 - Otherwise, if the ContentType definition has a value for `record_template`, that template will be used.
 - Otherwise, Bolt will check if a template with a suited name exists.
 For example, if the ContentType's `singular_name` is 'Entry', Bolt will check for an `entry.twig` template.
 If it exists, that template will be used.
-  - Otherwise, if `record_template` is set in `theme.yml`, that template will be used.
+- Otherwise, if `record_template` is set in `theme.yaml`, that template will be used.
-  - Otherwise, if `record_template` is set in `config.yml`, that template will be used.
+- Otherwise, if `record_template` is set in `config.yaml`, that template will be used.
 - If no other rule matches, Bolt will use a template named `record.twig`

-### Selection of a template for an overview page:
+**Selection of a template for an overview page:**

 - If an overview page like `/entries` is requested, and the ContentType definition has a value for `listing_template`, that template will be used.
 - Otherwise, Bolt will check if a template with a suited name exists.
 For example, if the ContentType's name is 'Entries', Bolt will check for an `entries.twig` template.
 If it exists, that template will be used.
-  - Otherwise, if `listing_template` is set in `theme.yml`, that template will be used.
+- Otherwise, if `listing_template` is set in `theme.yaml`, that template will be used.
-  - Otherwise, if `listing_template` is set in `config.yml`, that template will be used.
+- Otherwise, if `listing_template` is set in `config.yaml`, that template will be used.
 - If no other rule matches, Bolt will use a template named `listing.twig`.

 In the default template for a single record, it is available as both `{{ record }}` and also by the name of the singular name.
 So, in the above example, you can